mwcorley79/BlockingQueue/README.md

 # Note: Cmake uses CMakeLists.txt to generate the Visual Studio solution on Windows
 #      The same CMakeLists.txt is used by CMake to generate Makefiles on Linux etc.
 # CMake == "very nice cross platform code generation!"
-# This is mu first CMake project.
+# This is my first CMake project.
 Many more to come to soon!